 But the reputation was there long before the 1960s.
 Lionel Robbins for one was deeply worried about it in the 1930s.
 So too in fact was Sidney Webb – the key founder of LSE along with Beatrice, G B Shaw and Graham Wallas back in 1895.
 Time and again Sidney went out of his way to prove the School’s innocence of the charge laid against it of propagating socialism.

 You can certainly see this in some of his early appointments.
 Indeed, a few of these seriously upset G B Shaw.
 They also rankled with the radical anti-imperialist John Hobson who was never offered a post at the School and later commented that while people like Hobhouse and Wallas kept alive the “broad humanism” of LSE, others did not – notably the economists Professor Foxwell and Ackworth: the first he noted taught his students why not to “socialise banking”, while the latter lectured on why not to “nationalise the railways”.
-He continued that Henry Hutchinson who had made that famous £10,000 donation in 1894 would have “turned his grave”.
+He continued that Henry Hutchinson who had made that famous £10,000 legacy in 1894, that resulted in the founding of LSE, would have “turned his grave”.

 This though brings us perhaps to the nub of the matter.
 For while Sidney may have protested LSE was not a “party school”, the very fact that the School was created by four Fabian socialists left its mark and shaped its reputation for decades to follow.
 It would have been easier if both Sidney and Beatrice had done what many socialists have done – that is renounce their earlier views as expressions of youthful naivete.
 But they did not.
 On the contrary they moved leftwards with the times.
 Thus in 1918 Sidney wrote the Labour Party Constitution.
 In 1923 he and Beatrice wrote about The Decay of Capitalist Civilisation and by the 1930s in the midst of the world depression they espoused the cause of the USSR.
 Later the Soviet Ambassador Ivan Maisky wrote about Beatrice as if she were a comrade in arms.